FabioYyc/AWS-CSA-2019-study-notes/Course/IAM/README.md

 * Centralised control of your AWS account.
 * Shared Access to your AWS account.
-* Gives you granular Permission.
+* Gives you granular Permission (differentiates authority levels).
-* Does Identity Federation (Active directory, Facebook, etc)
+* Does Identity Federation (Active directory, Facebook, etc), your users can use account for other entity for the AWS
-* MultiFactor Authentication.
+* MultiFactor Authentication, when you logging in, you need the authentication code not only the username and password.
 * Provides temporary access for users/devices etc.
-* Allows you to set up your own password rotation policy.
+* Allows you to set up your own password rotation policy, for example you can let the user set new password in a period.
-* Supports PCI DSS compliance.
+* Supports PCI DSS compliance, compliant with credit card policy etc.
 * integrated with a lot of AWS services.

 ## [From Console](https://aws.amazon.com/console/)